rednafi/rednafi.com/content/go/strategy_pattern.md

 }
 ```

-Similar to the Ruby example, the `Display` function intakes a string message and an object
+Similar to the Ruby example, `Display` intakes a string message and an object of any type
-of any type that implements the `Formatter` interface.
-Next, it calls the `Output` method on
+that implements the `Formatter` interface.
+Next, it calls the `Output` method on `format`
-`format` without having any knowledge of what that does, achieving polymorphism.
+without having any knowledge of what that does, achieving polymorphism.

 Also, notice that we aren't handling the "unknown formatter" case explicitly because now
 it'll be a compile-time error if an unknown formatter is passed to the caller.

-Then you'll define your strategies and pass them to the `Display` function as follows:
+Next, you'll define your strategies and pass them to the `Display` function as follows:

 ```go
 func main() {